coderboic/University_Database_Management_System/README.md

 - Aggregation (GROUP BY, HAVING)
 - Subqueries (correlated and non-correlated)
 - Set operations (UNION, INTERSECT, MINUS)

+### 4. Stored Procedures and Functions
+The system includes various stored procedures and functions for:
+- Student registration and management
+- Attendance tracking and reporting
+- Exam and marks management
+- Department statistics and performance analysis
+- Fee management and defaulter tracking

+### 5. Triggers
+Triggers are implemented for:
+- Data validation and integrity
+- Automatic updates to related tables
+- Business rule enforcement
+- Audit trails

+### 6. Advanced Analytics
+The system demonstrates advanced analytical capabilities:
+- Performance trends and metrics
+- Department comparisons
+- Attendance and academic correlation analysis
+- Fee payment patterns

+## Frontend Application

+The frontend application provides a user-friendly interface to interact with the database.
+It includes:

+1. **Dashboard**
+   - Overview of key metrics
+   - Quick insights into student, department, and fee statistics
+   - Visual representations of department performance

+2. **Student Management**
+   - Registration of new students
+   - Student profiles and reports
+   - Performance analysis
+   - Department transfer functionality

+3. **Attendance Management**
+   - Recording of daily attendance
+   - Low attendance monitoring and alerts
+   - Attendance reports and statistics

+4. **Exam Management**
+   - Exam marks entry
+   - Failed students reports
+   - Performance analysis

+5. **Department Management**
+   - Department statistics and metrics
+   - Performance visualization
+   - Staff and student allocation

+6. **Fee Management**
+   - Fee defaulter tracking
+   - Payment status monitoring

+## Setup and Usage

+### Database Setup
+1. Use an Oracle LiveSQL environment or Oracle Database installation
+2. Run the scripts in numerical order (01_schema.sql first, then 02_sample_data.sql, etc.)

+### Frontend Setup
+1. Navigate to the `../frontend` directory
+2. Open the `index.html` file in a web browser for the standalone demo
+3. For full functionality with a real backend, see the README in the frontend directory
 - Common Table Expressions (WITH clause)
 - Analytical functions (RANK, DENSE_RANK, LAG, LEAD)
 - Pivoting data using CASE expressions